You are at k9ar.net/rich/monitor

 This is what was inside the birdhouse after they all left.

-The camera used in back is a Reolink RLC-410S
+The camera used in these positions is a Reolink RLC-410S

 4.0 Mp w/2560 x 1440 resolution

 The camera used is a HIKvision DS-2CD2032-I IR network camera